ibm-cloud-docs/databases-for-redis/howto-config.md

 ```
 {"configuration":{"maxmemory-policy":"allkeys-lru"}}
 ```
+{: .pre}
 to either the CLI or to the API.

 ## Using the CLI

-You can check the current configuration of your deployment through the {{site.data.keyword.databases-for}} cli-plugin with the `cdb deployment-configuration-schema` command.
+You can view the configuration schema of possible settings through the {{site.data.keyword.databases-for}} cli-plugin with the `cdb deployment-configuration-schema` command.
 ```
 ibmcloud cdb deployment-configuration-schema <deployment name or CRN>
 ```
+{: .pre}

 To change your configuration, use the `cdb deployment-configuration` command.
 ```
 ibmcloud cdb deployment-configuration <deployment name or CRN> [@JSON_FILE | JSON_STRING]
 ```
+{: .pre}

 The command reads the changes that you would like to make from the JSON object or a file.
 For more information, see the [reference page](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration).